Cyrus-LuBKene/ocyrusbrianlub/README.md

-# ocyrusbrianlub
+## About me - LUBANGAKENE Cyrus Brian

-A dedicated IT developer with a passion for leveraging technology to solve real-world problems.
+Hi, I am a a dedicated IT developer passionate about leveraging technology to solve real-world problems.
 He works at infoTECH Computer Services Uganda